We only supply packaging that is made from compostable, plant based materials and never oil based plastics.

 •All film lined packaging (wedges, bloomer packs, salad packs, wrap packs, snack cubes)

-•All paper / board only products (deli papers, handled bags, chip cones, burger boxes, platter boxes, takeaway trays, noodle boxes and napkins)
+•All paper / board only products (deli papers, handled bags, chip cones, burger boxes, platter boxes, takeaway trays and napkins)

 Industrial composting and our closed loop waste solution